Hamlin Beach Community in Charleston County, South Carolina — The American South (South Atlantic)

 Thomas Hamlin established Copahee Plantation here in 1696.
 Later divided into Copahee and Contentment Cottage, it is now known as Hamlin Farms.
 In 1881 African American farmers bought 31 ten-acre lots from the Hamlins and founded the Hamlin Beach community.
 White and black descendants still live here today.

 Erected 2011 by The Christ Church Parish Preservation Society.
 (Marker Number 10-74.)

 Location.
 32° 50.483′ N, 79° 47.865′ W. Marker is in Hamlin Beach Community, South Carolina, in Charleston County.
-Marker is on Rifle Range Road near South Carolina Highway 10-51, on the right when traveling south.
-Touch for map.
+Marker is on Rifle Range Road near South Carolina Highway Touch for map.
 Marker is at or near this postal address: 2543 Rifle Range Road, Mount Pleasant SC 29466, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles Confederate Lines (approx. 0.9 miles away); Sweetgrass Baskets (approx. 0.9 miles away); Christ Church (approx. one mile away); a different marker also named Christ Church (approx. one mile away); Snee Farm (approx. one mile away); Brickyard Plantation (approx. one mile away); Shell Rings and Shell Middens (approx. 1.2 miles away); a different marker also named Snee Farm (approx. 1.6 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Confederate Lines (approx. 0.9 miles away); Sweetgrass Baskets (approx. 0.9 miles away); Christ Church (approx. one mile away); a different marker also named Christ Church (approx. one mile away); Snee Farm (approx. one mile away); Brickyard Plantation (approx. one mile away); Shell Rings and Shell Middens (approx. 1.2 miles away); a different marker also named Snee Farm (approx. 1.6 miles away).

 National Register of Historic Places: